 Finer hair can also be a bit trickier when trying to have a lot of length.
 Thin and fine hair might have to be cut a bit shorter, say collarbone-length, to keep looking fuller.
 Fine and thicker hair can definitely make it to the longer side, however.
 Stick with light layering, consistent haircuts, and great at-home hair care products when rocking hairstyles for long fine hair.

-A soft face framing layers on long straight hair is the perfect blend of symmetry.
-To style a long straight hair with fine thin hair, adding layers should be the key point.
+Soft face-framing layers on long straight hair is the perfect blend of symmetry.
+To style long straight hair with fine thin hair, adding layers should be the key point.
 Face-framing layers are added to create a more refined definition of your overall appearance.

 The large spiral curls for thin hair are great for women who want to try curly hair without committing to a perm.
 Try using a thin curling rod and set the curl with pins.
 Curls in this hairstyle for long thin hair will hold better once they’re cooled down and styled with a flexible hold hairspray like Aveda Control Force.

-For longer thinning hair, incorporating medium-length layers with soft waves is a must to achieve a fuller style for those with long thin hair.
+For longer thinning hair, incorporating medium-length layers with soft waves is a must to achieve a fuller style.
 The waves add a lot of volume to the hair.
 Using a curling wand with a heat protection spray, you can achieve some soft waves.
 Mid-length layers allow texture and movement without taking away too much weight from the hair.
 Ask your stylist for the best length and layering that would suit you best.

 Long hair for women over 40 years of age can still be amazing!
-Whoever said women must go shorter as they get older never had awesome hair.
+Whoever said women should go shorter as they get older never had awesome hair.
 Women often think they can’t have long hair at an older age, especially if it’s thin.
-Long, thin hair for over 40 women can still be beautiful when maintained with regular trims and color appointments throughout to keep a more updated style.
+Long, thin hair can still be beautiful when maintained with regular trims and color appointments throughout to keep a more updated style.

 Having long, textured layers can be a huge help to ladies with thin locks.
 Women with long, thin hair can benefit from having extra movement throughout the ends.
 It helps give volume and shape to the hair that’s otherwise sometimes more difficult to style.
 Be careful by adding too many layers to fine hair, as one could have areas that get too see-through.

-Long beach waves with an ombré can be a great advantage for someone with thin, long hair.
+Long beach waves with an ombré can be a great advantage for ladies with thin, long hair.
 The ombré gives depth and dimension throughout, so it appears thicker and denser.
-Styling in beach waves gives it the volume and can accentuate the color.
+Styling in beach waves gives it volume and can accentuate the color.